dalibo/data2pg/doc/configureMigration.md

   * p_migration             : (TEXT) The migration linked to the sequences
   * p_schema                : (TEXT) The schema which sequences have to be registered into the migration
-  * p_sequencesToInclude    : (TEXT) The regexp defining the sequences to register for the schema
+  * p_sequencesToInclude    : (TEXT) The regexp defining the sequences to register for the schema (all sequences by default)
   * p_sequencesToExclude    : (TEXT) The regexp defining the sequences to exclude (NULL to exclude no sequence)
   * p_sourceSchema          : (TEXT) The schema or user name in the source database (equals p_schema if NULL, which is the default)
   * p_sourceSequenceNamesFnct : (TEXT) A function name to use to compute the source sequence names using the target sequence names, NULL means both names are equals.
 May be 'upper', 'lower' or any schema qualified custom function